 - lie to hide the existence of a defect

-- fail to tell the buyer something important to encourage the buyer to buy
+- fail to mention something important to the buyer

-- exaggerate to encourage the buyer to buy on better terms, such as for a higher price
+- provide misleading information to get the buyer to pay a higher price

-The seller must inform you of the defects so that you can determine how much it will cost to renovate or repair what you are buying.
-Since some defects can reduce the value of a building, if they're disclosed you can ask for a reduction in the price of the property or negotiate the price.
+The seller must inform you of any defects so that you can determine the cost of renovations or repairs.
+Some defects can reduce the value of a building.
+If the seller informs you of them, you can try to negotiate a lower price.

 Inspect the Building Before Buying

 You are not required to hire an expert to inspect the building before you buy it.
-However, the law says any defects that you could have seen if you were a careful buyer are not guaranteed.
+However, the law says that any defects you could have noticed if you were a careful buyer are not covered by warranty.

 In other words, if you don't do an inspection, or don't do it carefully,the law says that you accept any defects and the cost of fixing them.